integration-it-com/teknologiskdeepdivemarts2024/README.md

 **WARNING: DO NOT USE BLOB TRIGGER IN PRODUCTION.
 IT IS NOT RELIABLE FOR PRODUCTION.**

 See warning in above link.
+Instead see example in code how to use a Storage Account Queue trigger.

 ### Exercisees